 To facilitate record-keeping and compliance with the Academic and Administrative Framework, the program requires a new proposal even in the case of programs that have been offered in the past.
 The Framework may be found here.

 Faculty members whose programs are approved by the LASAAAC will be asked to submit a course syllabus, a detailed itinerary, and a detailed program description.
-These items will be posted and stored on the official Rutgers Global-Study Abroad catalog, where all students will apply to participate in Rutgers-Camden Learning Abroad programs.
+These items will be posted and stored on the official Rutgers Global-Study Abroad application platform, where all students will apply to participate in Rutgers-Camden Learning Abroad programs.
 Payment of course development grants (see Part II of the proposal form) will be authorized on submission of these items.

 All program leaders must: